Important note: Should more than 12 hours pass since surgery and your child has not urinated, seek medical advice as instructed below.

 B7 is a 24 bed ward for children needing hospitalisation for surgery and for some children requiring medical management of conditions such as cystic fibrosis.
 Children up to the age of 16 years are can be admitted to B7 where a parent and caregiver can stay with them in their room.
 We have a great team with experience taking care of children and teenagers and aim to make your child and your hospital experience as positive as possible.

-All children having surgery as either a day or overnight stay will come to theatre through this unit.
-It is closely located to Children’s’ operating theatres and recovery.
+All children having elective surgery will have an appointment to Children’s Surgical Admissions before being admitted to B7 Children’s Surgical Admissions is closely located to Children’s’ operating theatres and recovery.

 Patient enquiries to the ward need to be kept to a minimum due to our busy area.
 Please liaise with other family/whānau members to avoid disruption during the day.
 Patient confidentiality restricts us from giving out information over the telephone.
 You can phone 03 364 0640 and ask for patient enquiries.
 Basic information about your child’s condition will be given.
 Anything more will need to come from you or a family member.